dhall-lang/dhall-lang/standard/semantics.md

 If the type of a field is not `Type`, `Kind`, or `Sort` then that is a type error.

-If two fields have the same name, then that is a type error.
+If there are duplicated fields (that is, if two fields have the same name), then that is a type error.

 Record values are also anonymous: